Bake Play Smile

 Why You're Going To Love This Recipe

-This sweet and crunchy date slice is always popular for morning or afternoon tea.
+This sweet and crunchy slice is always popular for morning or afternoon tea.

 Just a few basic ingredients are needed to make this old fashioned date squares recipe.

-• rolled oats - use plain rolled oats instead of instant or quick oats for best results
+• Rolled oats - use traditional rolled oats (not quick oats) for the best chewy texture.

 Dry ingredients in a glass bowl with a spoon